 Coastal resilience: preparedness, response, and recovery.
 From oil spills and vessel groundings to hurricanes and marine debris, NOS provides world-class science and services in support of resilient and healthy coastal communities, economies, and ecosystems.
 In light of increasing threats to our coasts, coastal resiliency has become a national priority.
 NOS supports and informs improved decision making and end-to-end coastal preparedness, response, recovery, and resiliency.

 Coastal intelligence.
 Whether it is the nation's nautical charts, environmental monitoring and assessment, or socioeconomic tools, NOS and our partners are committed to integrating science and services to provide actionable information.
 The goal is to increase ocean and coastal 'intelligence' and thereby improve the ability of public and private decision makers to make informed choices.
 Good decisions today protect lives and property tomorrow.

 Place-based conservation.
 Conserving coastal places provides economic benefits to local communities.
 These communities rely on dollars spent on activities such as recreation and tourism.
 NOS works to conserve marine areas — and preserve the economic benefits of these special places to local communities — through its coastal management and place-based conservation programs.
 These include Coastal Zone Management, the Coastal and Estuarine Land Conservation Program, the National Estuarine Research Reserve System, National Marine Sanctuaries, and the Coral Reef Conservation Program.
 NOS will continue to express the inherent value and national interest in conserving these special places for the American public.

-Our mission is to provide science-based solutions through collaborative partnerships to address evolving economic, environmental, and social pressures on our oceans and coasts.
+Our mission is to provide science-based solutions through collaborative partnerships to address evolving economic, environmental, and social pressures on our ocean and coasts.

 View updates and messages from NOS Acting Assistant Administrator Dr. Russell Callender.